liam-herbst/ebook_highlight_converter/README.md

 **iBooks**
 ![Screenshot](readme_photos/ibook_copy_example.png)
-2. Navigate to the 'paste_highlights_here.txt' file in the folder you download from part 1 and past your notes
+2. Navigate to the 'paste_highlights_here.txt' file in the folder you download from part 1 and **paste ('command + v') your notes**
 ![Screenshot](readme_photos/paste_here.png)
 3. Hit 'command + s' ('control + s' for PC) to save the updated 'paste_highlights_here.txt' document
 ### 3. Run the Code & Open Your Newly Formatted Notes
-1. Navigate to the 'run_program.py' file and click the green triangle/arrow in the upper right-hand corner.
-Your highlights will convert to a nicely formatted HTML file.
+1. Navigate to the 'run_program.py' file and **run the file** (for Virtual Studio Code, you click the green triangle/arrow in the upper right-hand corner).
+Your highlights will convert to a nicely formatted HTML file
 ![Screenshot](readme_photos/kindle_run.png)
-2. Navigate to the original download folder and click the file to open
+2. Navigate to the original download folder and **click the file to open**
 ![Screenshot](readme_photos/kindle_click_formatted_file.png)
 3. View your mint hightlight export
 ![Screenshot](readme_photos/kindle_exported_file.png)